This is our review of the Capital On Tap Business Rewards Visa credit card.

 Capital On Tap – a small UK payments card company which I admit you may never have heard of – runs the only small business Visa credit card which can earn you Avios points.

-The £105 or 10,500 Avios sign-up bonus is a special offer for HFP readers who use our headforpoints code when applying.
-The standard bonus is 10,000 points.
+The £105 or 10,500 Avios sign-up bonus is a special offer for HfP readers who use our headforpoints code when applying.
+The standard bonus is points worth £100 or 10,000 Avios.

 As an added benefit, this is the ONLY Avios-earning credit card in the UK which does not charge foreign exchange fees when used abroad.